cse4589/cse4589.github.io/index.md

 The three assignments are completely independent of each other and the instructor might choose to use any subset of them.
 However, note that students may find it difficult to attempt PA3 without doing PA1 first.

 ## Setup (for Instructors/Course staff)
 Wherever required, we mention the link to setup instructions, labeled as: **Instructions: Automated grader setup (Course staff)** under each PA's web-page accessed through the links mentioned below in the _Details_ section.
-The instructions list the infrastructure (servers, networking etc.) required for each PA and a guide to setup any components needed by the automated grader to function.
+The instructions list the infrastructure (servers, networking, etc.) required for each PA and a guide to setup any components needed by the automated grader to function.

 The setup/usage instructions, wherever needed, list separately the steps required by instructors at UB and for instructors/course staff outside UB.
 Although the PAs are generic in nature and not tied to UB specifically, UB-specific instructions take into account the specific infrastructure made available by UB's CSE-IT team to reduce the setup workload for UB course instructors/staff.